Skip to content

 RVC and RVN Overseas Courses

-RVRC also firmly believes in creating meaningful and impactful outdoor learning experiences beyond Singapore’s shores.
-As part of the NUS Southeast Asian Friendship Initiative (SFI) we have created two credit bearing Overseas Courses that are integrated into the RVRC curriculum and take students on a journey of self-discovery and sustainable living through a 10-day overseas fieldtrip component.
-RVRC students can now choose to fulfil their GE requirements in the RVC and RVN pillar by reading a module that incorporates an overseas fieldtrip to East or West Malaysia.
+RVRC is committed to creating meaningful and impactful outdoor learning experiences beyond Singapore’s shores.
+The college offers two credit-bearing overseas courses integrated into the RVRC curriculum, as part of the NUS Southeast Asian Friendship Initiative (SFI).
+These courses take students on a curated journey of discovery and sustainable living through a 10-day overseas immersion component.
+Students may fulfil their requirements for the RVC and RVN pillars by reading these courses, offered during the Special Term:

 RVRC Outdoor Programmes